 L’Atalante (1934) Director: Jean Vigo

-Vigo was a 1930s French film director, and L’Atalante was his only feature length film.
-He was only active mainly from 1930-1934, and none of his films were commercial successes, leaving his wife ill and poor to the point that he had to see his camera at one point.
-He is often considered as a genius who died too soon.
+Jean Vigo was a 1930s French film director, and L’Atalante was his only feature length film.
+Vigo was only active from 1930-1934, and none of his films were commercial successes, leaving his wife ill and poor to the point that he was forced to sell his camera at one point.
+Vigo is often considered as a genius who died too soon.
 He died of tuberculosis in 1934, at age 29.
 L’Atalante was his final film and has been praised as one of the greatest films of all time.

-L’Atalante is an odd film that fits well into the panoply of French cinema, and it is difficult for a modern audience to engage with the film.
-However, the redeeming qualities are in the cinematography – scenes of dreams, underwater dancing, beautiful splicing and shimmering scenes of blissful love immediately following their wedding.
+L’Atalante is an odd film that fits well into the panoply of French cinema.
+At times, it can be difficult for a modern audience to engage with the film.
+However, the redeeming qualities are in the cinematography – scenes of dreams, underwater dancing, beautiful splicing and shimmering scenes of blissful love immediately following Jean’s wedding.
 Perhaps there is some partiality among critics for the background of the film – namely that Vigo caught tuberculosis during many of the wet and cold filming sequences for the film and died shortly after the film was completed.